 The Upper Madison is open all year from the boundary waters of Yellowstone National Park to Ennis Lake.

-March and April can be incredible months for fishing on the Madison.
+March and April can be incredible months for fishing on the Madison River in Montana.
 Early March is usually more of a nymphing game than anything else, but you can still have some good midge hatches coming off when the clouds move in below Varney Bridge.
 From Mid-March through the end of the month our rainbows are starting to color up and enter into pre-spawn mode.
 If water temperatures are on the warmer side, which is not always the case this time of year, you can actually have some great streamer fishing.
 However, it is usually still a bit on the chilly side and nymphs such as Pat’s rubber legs, BWO nymphs, san juan worms, egg patterns, and midge larva are generally your best bet at catching fish.

 April means that spring is in the air throughout the Greater Yellowstone region.
 Water temperatures start to warm up, and we begin to see the first signs of Blue Wing Olives riding the surface film.
 Streamer fishing really starts to pick up between the lakes and in the float section below McAtee Bridge, and some of the biggest fish in the river start to wake up and put on the feed bag.
 It is not uncommon to see a few Skwalla Stoneflies between Varney Bridge and the Ennis take out this time of year, but the real story can be the Mother’s Day Caddis hatch (Brachycentrus occidentalis) that occurs anywhere from late April through the first week in May.
 These grayish-tan insects can emerge in such numbers that they will literally cover your entire body, and trout will gorge themselves every evening on the first mega-hatch of the year.
 While the Lower Madison below Ennis Lake will have more bugs (and more anglers), the Upper Madison below Varney Bridge will also see good numbers of Mother’s Day Caddis when you hit it right.